mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Methods

-GRONK
+Methods are functions that are invoked on a "receiver" value.

-Methods can be associated with any type.
+They can be associated with any type.
+The receiver is an instance of this type.

-This is particularly useful for types that implement interfaces.
+Methods are particularly useful for types that implement interfaces.
 Otherwise we can just write functions that take a value of the type as an argument.

 It is not possible to create overloaded methods on a type to create different implementations for different parameter types.
+Methods are distinguished only by the receiver type and their name.

 The syntax for defining a method is
 `func (receiver-info) name(parameter-list) (return-types) { body }`.
+`receiver-info` is a name followed by a type.
 Note that there are three sets of parentheses.
-If the method has only one return value, the last pair can be omitted.
+If the method has only one return value, the last pair of parentheses can be omitted.

-An instance of the type is referred to as the "receiver" for the method.
+When there are methods that modify the receiver, the receiver type should be pointer.

 In most programming languages that support methods, the method body refers to the receiver